Angelica sylvestris, A. archangelica

 Angelica is a biennial plant, which means that it takes two years to complete its life cycle.
-The first year, the plant produces only leaves.
-The second year, the plant flowers and produces fruit.
+In the first year, the plant produces only leaves.
+In the second year, the plant flowers and produces fruit.

 Angelica has a long and storied history, dating back to ancient times.
-It has been used for its medicinal properties, its culinary uses, and its symbolic meaning.
+It has been used for its medicinal properties, culinary uses, and symbolic meaning.